This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (10) Quality management is the responsibility of all organisational units and all staff.

 (11) The Academic Board is responsible to University Council for providing quality assurance in respect of academic activities as specified in Council Regulations and the Academic Board Regulations.

-(12) The Deputy Vice-Chancellor Education ensures that strategies and activities are in place to enhance quality management and ensure compliance with the requirements of the Tertiary Education Quality and Standards Act 2011 across the University.
+(12) The Senior Deputy Vice-Chancellor, Academic ensures that strategies and activities are in place to enhance quality management and ensure compliance with the requirements of the Tertiary Education Quality and Standards Act 2011 across the University.

 (13) Responsibilities for managing other mechanisms for assuring and improving quality are included in relevant policies and procedures.

 (14) The following procedures document how to comply with this Policy:

 Top of Page

 - Quality Review procedure